-Our ThinkPad line of business laptops have been defining this category for decades, and the ThinkPad T480 epitomizes our no-compromises, yet budget-friendly approach.
-The dual battery design gives you a 14-hour running time, while its 14-inch anti-glare screen makes working outdoors just as easy as indoors.
-Just like all of our ThinkPad laptops, the T480 has undergone extensive reliability and durability testing, so you can spend more time thinking about your work, and less time wondering if your laptop will work.
+Our ThinkPad line of business laptops have been defining this category for decades, and the ThinkPad T Series epitomizes our no-compromises, yet budget-friendly approach.
+Their dual battery design gives you long running times, while anti-glare screens make working outdoors just as easy as indoors.
+Just like all of our ThinkPad laptops, the T Series has undergone extensive reliability and durability testing, so you can spend more time thinking about your work, and less time wondering if your laptop will work.

 Best student laptop under $1,000